 Cultivation: Prefers mild and cool temperatures.
 Prepare fertile, well-drained soil.
 Sow seeds in spring or early fall.
 Pre-chill seed for 7 days at 41°F for better germination.
+Germination temperatures from 20-30*C for 14 days.
+The only special treatment would be to use light during the 8 hour period at the high temperature (30*C).
 Seed liberally and cover seed lightly with soil.
 Keep soil moist.
 Fertilize as needed.

 Please note: Maturity, adaptability and disease tolerance may differ under your specific climate and/or growing conditions.